 The eShopOnContainers mobile app uses a private cache, where data is held locally on the device that's running an instance of the app.
-For information about the cache used by the eShopOnContainers reference application, see NET Microservices: Architecture for Containerized .NET Applications.
+For information about the cache used by the eShopOnContainers reference application, see NET Applications.

 Tip: Think of the cache as a transient data store that could disappear at any time